hapax/hapax.github.io/assets/simple-physics.md

 ---

-**Exercise 16 (box of rain).** Let's now make a slightly more realistic model of a person: a box of height $h$, width $w$, and breadth $b$.
+**Exercise 17 (cubes and cloudbursts).** Let's now make a slightly more realistic model of a person: a box of height $h$, width $w$, and breadth $b$.
-For simplicity, suppose there is no wind, and shelter is a distance
+For simplicity, suppose there is no wind, so the rain falls directly down, and shelter is a distance $d$ away.
-$d$ away.
 The collision cylinder will now be made up of two pieces, associated with the front and top of the box.